yellowmessenger/documentation/docs/platform_concepts/studio/tools.md

 The global options applicable for all the nodes in general.
 Node level options are configured for each node specifically.
-For example:
+For example -

 * **Global level**: You can select a STT/TTS engine globally so that you don't have to configure it for each of the node.
 * **Node level**: You can confugure recording for each node, example for address node the recording duration is longer than the phone number node.

-Voice bot provides multiple settings for different uses, they are classified into:
+Voice bot provides multiple settings for different uses, they are classified into -
 1. **Telephony**: For settings on telephony platform like call forwarding, calling line identity, etc.
 2. **Recording**: Recording options such as beep sound after a question is asked, duration of call recording.
 3. **Speech to text**: You can customise a speech recognition software that enables the recognition and translation of spoken language into text.